 At the Exploratorium, we view art as integral to learning.
 Inquiry, the learning approach espoused by philosopher and educator John Dewey, animated Frank Oppenheimer’s educational vision for the Exploratorium.
 For us, the artistic process—much like the scientific process—is a form of inquiry vital to learning.
 We see art is an open-ended process of investigation, speculation, imagination and experimentation.
 The results of artistic inquiry can take infinite form, as every artist has the potential to reinvent art practice anew.

-Over the last forty-four years the Exploratorium has cultivated a unique working environment for artists interested in cross-disciplinary investigations and hybrid approaches and has presented the work of hundreds of artists.
-At Pier 15 on the downtown San Francisco waterfront, the Exploratorium is debuting scores of new art projects both inside and outside the building.
+Over the last forty-four years the Exploratorium has cultivated a unique working environment for artists interested in cross-disciplinary investigations and hybrid approaches and has shown the work of hundreds of artists.
+At Pier 15 on the downtown San Francisco waterfront, the Exploratorium presents dozens of art projects both inside and outside the building.
 Expansive outdoor space, state-of-the-art facilities, and wide-ranging themes of investigation allow for even greater possibilities for artistic exploration.

 The Exploratorium’s work in the arts at Pier 15 is made possible by generous grants from Sakurako and William Fisher, Warren Breslau and Frances Hellman, the National Endowment of the Arts and the San Francisco Hotel Tax Fund, the Rainin Foundation, and the Seed Fund.